You have selected your distributor in the country, signed the contracts and started with orders for a few months or years.

 Do not leave them alone.
 It is important that you invest in their development.
 You can finance an aspect, an event, a brand manager, or a sales action.

 What we can recommend here is to invest in end users.
-For example, you can offer free goods to your dealers so that they can enter new key accounts, lend products for trials or make your already best customers happy.
+For example, you can offer free goods to your dealers so that they can enter new key accounts, lending products for trials or make your already best customers happy.
 Good (and tracked) investments pay off in the long term.

 Pic: Tim Mossholder_Unsplash.com